BookTok: Impacts on reading

-Impact on sales and publishing
+Impacts on sales and publishing

 TikTok videos of people recommending books led to a significant increase in sales.
-Several books found their way onto The New York Times Bestseller list due to BookTok videos.
+Several books found their way onto The New York Times best seller list due to BookTok videos.
 In some cases, the books that received this boost in sales were nearly a decade old, while other books gained popularity ahead of their release.
 Books can become popular on the app due to either a genuine love for them by the readers, or due to shock and jokes about the subject matter, as seen with the science fantasy romance novel Ice Planet Barbarians.

 Both authors and publishers began to notice the increase in sales due to BookTok.
 Authors began to make their own BookTok accounts, while publishers made accounts for their company and sponsored popular BookTokers to promote their titles.
+Some have praised the community for raising awareness of books that would not be as marketed as heavily, such as self-published authors.
 Large publishers would also buy the rights to publish books by independent authors who gained popularity on the app.
 The Atlas Six by Olivie Blake was self-published via Kindle in 2020 and became a viral "BookTok sensation."
 The fantasy novel was acquired by Tor Books and re-published with revisions in 2021.
+There have also been cases of authors receiving publishing deals for unpublished works that went viral on the app, such as Alex Aster's Lightlark.

 Bookstores such as Barnes and Noble have noticed BookTok's ability to drive sales, and have incorporated into their stores.
 Many Barnes and Noble stores have BookTok displays, featuring popular books on the app, and the company also has a section of their site dedicated to these books.
 Many retailers view BookTok as an organic marketing method, as readers find what is trending through the posts and want to read the books in order to engage with the community.
 Some members of the community agree with the organic feel of marketing within the community, as it gives the readers more control over what books are popular.
 Others argue that it can create an echo chamber about which books should be read.
+The community may also be helping in a trend of more readers, with a growth in interest in reading and reading seen with the growth in the community and TikTok popularity.